'This Is Us' star finds heroes in unexpected places

 (CNN)Emmy award-winning actor Sterling K. Brown regularly turns in three-tissue performances on NBC's "This Is Us."
 Now he'll help present the emotionally stirring stories of 10 regular people working to improve the world one community at a time.

-Brown joins Oscar-nominated actress Diane Lane, Emmy-winning actor John Lithgow, Emmy-nominated actress Samira Wiley, Oscar-nominated actress Alfre Woodard and Emmy-nominated comedian Jim Gaffigan to commemorate the 11th annual "CNN Heroes: An All-Star Tribute" on Sunday, December 17.
+Brown joins Oscar-nominated actress Diane Lane, Emmy-nominated actress Samira Wiley, Oscar-nominated actress Alfre Woodard and Emmy-nominated comedian Jim Gaffigan to commemorate the 11th annual "CNN Heroes: An All-Star Tribute" on Sunday, December 17.

 ABC's Kelly Ripa will join CNN's Anderson Cooper to host the show, which airs live on CNN at 8 p.m.
 ET from New York's American Museum of Natural History.